johnj974/Mystery-shack-e-store/README.md

-generated all the same problems, I traced the main problem back to my user registration form not recording the users email in the database for some reason, I reverted back to a django class for the creation of a new user and that seemed to fix that issue, I then had a problem with the SMTPA authentication even though I adjusted my google settings it would still given me that failure, Many many hours later and changes to my code resulted in coming across this <a href="https://accounts.google.com/DisplayUnlockCaptcha" target="_blank">Captcha</a>
+generated all the same problems, I traced the main problem back to my user registration form not recording the users email in the database for some reason, I reverted back to a django class for the creation of a new user and that seemed to fix that issue, I then had a problem with the SMTPA authentication even though I adjusted my google settings it would still given me that failure.
-This when implemented allowed the site to send the e-mail and I was able to then confirm that the password reset function worked.
+<p>This is a resubmission of my project MysteryShack, The major issue addressed with this submission is the password reset functionallity
+which seems to have been resolved with the creation of a new google account with security features disabled being used as the base/gateway e-mail for the site, Debug mode is now also set to false,</p>
 <p>Automated testing was done by Travis-CL, there were a lot of errors during the build but they all seemed to get
 ironed out as I went over the code</p>
-<p>While tidying up code I seem to have effected the way the products are displayed when you are logged in they appear stretched, will fix
-if I have time, If you try to add an item to the cart without entering a number you will get a value error, I must fix this also</p>
+<p></p>